Monopole magnetohydrodynamics on a plane: Magnetosonic waves and dynamo instability: Discussion and outlook

-Regardless of this, already intrinsically, momentum conservation is broken due to umklapp processes and there is no gauge symmetry.
+Most immediately, the goal is to find a quantum spin liquid in which the emergent gauge field is two-dimensional.
+However, in two dimensions, pure U(1) spin liquids are confining at zero temperature.
+On one hand, one could generalize our construction to include other gauge groups.
+At the same time, it is also conceivable that there exists a regime in which our finite-temperature treatment is applicable.
+Establishing a connection between the low-energy magnetohydrodynamic regime and the microscopic models of quantum spin liquids requires an understanding of the length and time scales underpinning a hydrodynamic regime, and how they might be realised in a quantum spin liquid.
+For completeness, we note that intrinsic momentum conservation is already broken due to umklapp processes, and there is no gauge symmetry.
 However, these two symmetries are fundamental to the hydrodynamic equations used here.
-While some arguments on the validity of hydrodynamic regime has been presented in Ref.~\cite{Bulchandani2021}, the precise understanding of when hydrodynamics and magnetohydrodynamics work in quantum spin liquids requires a more detailed investigation.
-Moreover, here we have focused on the simplest $U(1)$ gauge fields.
-One could generalize our construction to include other gauge groups.
+While some arguments on the validity of hydrodynamic regime have been presented in Ref.~\cite{Bulchandani2021}, the precise understanding of when hydrodynamics and magnetohydrodynamics work in quantum spin liquids requires a more detailed investigation.

 Finally our model is phenomenological.
 A first-principles derivation of MHD equations is done by means of an unusual type of symmetry dubbed a one-form symmetry.
-It would be beneficial to formulate and extend our phenomenological model based on principles of symmetry \cite{grozdanov_generalized_2017,armas_magnetohydrodynamics_2019,armas_one-form_2020}.
+It would be beneficial to formulate and extend our phenomenological model based on principles of symmetry \cite{grozdanov_generalized_2017,armas_magnetohydrodynamics_2019,armas_one-form_2020,armas_approximate_2024}.